How to Sew Basic Seams — Part 3

-In Part 2 of the series, we learned how to sew stitches and today we’re going to use those skills in an application and learn how to sew seams.
-If you’re just joining the series, you can catch up on Part 1: How to Set Up Your Sewing Machine (200627XHT) and Part 2: How to Stitch (200626XHT).
+In Part 2 of the series, we learned how to sew stitches.
+In today’s lesson, we’re going to use those skills and learn how to sew seams.
+If you’re just joining the series, you can catch up on Part 1: “How to Set Up Your Sewing Machine” (#200627XHT) and Part 2: “How to Stitch” (#200626XHT).

-If you’d like to learn more about seams, check out our video, "The 3 Most Popular Seams for Canvas" (#200333XHT) featuring the three most popular seams for canvas for more of an in-depth look at seam techniques.
+If you’d like to learn more about seams, check out our video, "The 3 Most Popular Seams for Canvas" (#200333XHT) featuring the most commonly used seams in canvaswork for more of an in-depth look at seam techniques.
 When you're ready to move on, head over to Part 4 in the Learning to Sew Series: "How to Finish Edges" (#200624XHT).